yjs1210/lending-tree/README.md

 ### Calculations & Assumptions

 We calculate the return of a loan by looking at the IRR of its cash flows.
-We make an assumption that (total payment - recoveries - last payment) are spread evenly aross the life of the loan(last payment - issue date) -1 month.
+We make an assumption that (total payment - recoveries - last payment) are spread evenly across the life of the loan(last payment - issue date) -1 month.
 We net out the last payment to account for edge cases such as when a lender prepays with a big lump sum.
 We should not be discounting these cash flows earlier than they occur.

 For most loans, this treatment is almost identical to installment payments.
 We then add back in the last payment amount.
 For recoveries, we make an assumption that it will take on average rest of the maturity of the loan + 1 year to recover.
 So any recovery and recovery collection fees are spread across the remaining duration of 36 month life of the loan plus additional 12 months.
 We give heavier penalties to loans that default earlier essentially.
 We, then calculate the IRR of these series of cashflows.